The Safety Dance: In popular culture

 In 1984, "Weird Al" Yankovic released a parody of "The Safety Dance" titled "The Brady Bunch" on his album In 3-D, about The Brady Bunch TV series.

+In 1996, Status Quo released a cover of the song featuring Tessa Niles on their album Don't Stop.

-The song is performed in "Dream On", a first-season episode of the TV series Glee.
-In the episode, wheelchair user Artie Abrams (Kevin McHale) fantasizes about being able to dance and leading a flash mob performance of the song in a shopping mall.
+The song is performed in "Dream On", an episode of the TV series Glee.
+In the episode, wheelchair user Artie Abrams (Kevin McHale) fantasizes about being able to dance and lead a flash mob performance of the song in a shopping mall.
 Ivan Doroschuk credited this version with "reaching a whole other section of people" to appreciate the song.

 Saturday Night Safety Dance is a 1980s-themed program on Sirius XM's 1st Wave channel.

-In 2021, Angel Olsen released a cover of the song from her EP of 1980s covers Aisles.
+In 2021, Angel Olsen released a cover of the song on her EP of 1980s covers Aisles.